uvbeenzaned/plAIlist/plailist.prompt.md

 **Spotify Integration**: ✅ Complete
-**AI Integration**: ✅ Complete with optimizations **User Interface**: ✅ Complete with all controls **Playlist Features**: ✅ Complete with persistence & context **Device Management**: ✅ Complete with detection & info **Error Handling**: ✅ Complete with graceful fallbacks **Cost Optimization**: ✅ Complete with 94% savings **Testing**: ✅ Complete and verified
+**AI Integration**: ✅ Complete with optimizations **User Interface**: ✅ Complete with all controls **Playlist Features**: ✅ Complete with persistence, context & behavior learning **Device Management**: ✅ Complete with detection & info **Error Handling**: ✅ Complete with graceful fallbacks **Cost Optimization**: ✅ Complete with 94% savings **User Behavior Learning**: ✅ Complete with AI-powered tracking system **Git Workflow**: ✅ Complete with repository and branch management **Testing**: ✅ Complete and verified

-The application now successfully combines AI-powered music curation with robust fallback systems, contextual playback, persistent storage, and comprehensive device management - delivering an exceptional user experience regardless of API availability or quota limits.
+The application now successfully combines AI-powered music curation with robust fallback systems, contextual playback, persistent storage, comprehensive device management, and advanced user behavior learning - delivering an exceptional user experience with intelligent adaptation that learns from user preferences and actions to continuously improve playlist generation and recommendations.